spapageo/lapis-fr/README.md

 ### Will this work with tools like JL?

 There is a [Setup Guide for JL](docs/jl_setup.md).
 JL has a couple of drawbacks: it doesn't support external dictionaries and you'll need to use [AJT Japanese](docs/anki_setup.md) to fill in all furigana.
 Otherwise, Lapis works well with JL.
+In general, **Lapis should work well with tools that support Yomitan dictionaries but not custom handlebars**.

-### Can I use tags?
+### How does tagging work in Lapis?

 Tags are not added automatically, so you need to add them yourselves in the `Tags` section of Anki.
 They will appear at the bottom of the card.
 For example, the card in the example deck has the tag アニメ:小市民シリーズ at the bottom, indicating [the source](https://anilist.co/anime/173295/Shoushimin-Series). **By default, Yomitan adds a `yomitan` or `yomichan` tag to each of your cards**, you might want to remove that by going to the `Anki` section in your Yomitan settings and taking out the Card tags (it should have `yomitan` or `yomichan` filled in).

-### How do I add additional information to the card?
+### How do I add additional info to the card?

 You can use the `MiscInfo` field to add any extra information you'd like.
 It will then appear at the bottom of the back of the card.

-### What is frequency sorting, and does Lapis support it?
+### Does Lapis support frequency sorting?

+Yes, using the `FreqSort` field.
 For an explanation of what frequency sorting is, read [this](https://donkuri.github.io/learn-japanese/mining/#using-frequency-sorting).
 Basically, for each card `{frequency-harmonic-rank}` computes the [harmonic mean](https://en.wikipedia.org/wiki/Harmonic_mean) of all the frequencies on that card.
 It is often used when working with ratios and it approaches what the word's _true frequency_ looks like.
 That is what gets added to `FreqSort` and that is what you need to order by.

 ### How can I change the font size?